A practical guide for measuring your innovation ecosystem’s performance

 To have a successful system of innovation accounting can only be achieved if the core system acknowledges the new KPI’s and controls It makes sense that the companies financial accounting system somehow integrates with this system.
 The job of the Innovation Accounting system is to make visible the investment strategy and the way the innovation ecosystem works.

 Your battle plan for starting implementing an innovation accounting system in your company.

-Esther is an international speaker on topics of corporate innovation, innovation accounting, entrepreneurship, and startups.
-She has been an entrepreneur for over 20 years and mentored over several hundred startups so far, e.g. as investor at NEXT Startup Ventures, lead mentor in the Rockstart Accelerator programmes, and Lean Startup Machine weekends.
+Esther is co-author of The Corporate Startup and is an international speaker on corporate innovation, innovation accounting, portfolio management, and startups.
+She has been an entrepreneur for over 20 years and mentored several hundred startups so far, as investor at NEXT Startup Ventures, lead mentor in the Rockstart Accelerator programmes, and several corporate innovation labs.